 Once you have filled out Form 1583 completely, as instructed above, you need to get TWO COPIES NOTARIZED.
 If you ordered the Online Notary Service from us, use the link we provided you when we sent you the Form 1583, to get your Form 1583 notarized.

-If you did not purchase the Online Notary Service from us, you have a few other options.
+If you did not purchase the Online Notary Service from us, you can print and notarize locally (within the US)

 If you don’t want to use an online Notary service, you can use a standard notary near you.
 Of course, you can search Google for notary near me, or you can go to a local bank, the courthouse, or your company may even have a notary in accounting.